Togagiga/busy-beaver-game/README.md

+# Busy Beaver Game

-# Experiments with complexity theory, turing machines and the halting problem for fun
+Experiments with complexity theory, turing machines and the halting problem for fun